Supreme Court rules warrants required for cellphone location data

 “We decline to grant the state unrestricted access to a wireless carrier’s database of physical location information,” Roberts said.

-The ruling did not address other emerging digital privacy fights, including whether police need warrants to access real-time cellphone location information to track criminal suspects, Roberts said.
-The ruling has no bearing on “traditional surveillance techniques” such as security cameras or on data collection for national security purposes, Roberts added.

-Roberts said the ruling still allows police to avoid obtaining warrants for other types of business records, with the court leaving in place precedent on that issue.
-Police could also avoid obtaining warrants in emergency situations, Roberts said.
+Roberts said the ruling still allows police to avoid obtaining warrants for other types of business records.
+Police could also avoid obtaining warrants in emergency situations, Roberts added.

-The high court endorsed the arguments made by Carpenter’s lawyers at the American Civil Liberties Union, who said that police needed “probable cause,” and therefore a warrant, to avoid a Fourth Amendment violation.
+The high court endorsed the arguments made by Carpenter’s lawyers, who said that police needed “probable cause,” and therefore a warrant, to avoid a Fourth Amendment violation.

 The case underscored the rising concerns among privacy advocates about the government’s ability to obtain an ever-growing amount of personal data.
-During arguments in the case in December, liberal Justice Sonia Sotomayor, who joined Roberts in the ruling, had alluded to fears of “Big Brother,” the all-seeing leader in George Orwell’s dystopian novel “1984.”
+During arguments in the case in December, liberal Justice Sonia Sotomayor, who joined Roberts in the ruling, alluded to fears of “Big Brother,” the all-seeing leader in George Orwell’s dystopian novel “1984.”

 Friday’s ruling was the third in recent years in which the court has resolved major cases on how criminal law applies to new technology, on each occasion ruling against law enforcement.
 In 2014, it required police in most instances to obtain a warrant to search a cellphone’s contents when its user is arrested.
 In 2012, it decided that a warrant is needed to place a GPS tracking device on a vehicle.